My Website is Infected!

 Options for infected websites

 Learning your website has been infected with malware is frustrating, but you aren't alone and have options.
 When you contact HostGator support about malware infection, we will help you choose the best option to secure your site.
 While HostGator does not offer any direct malware removal services and cannot troubleshoot an infected site, there are several ways you can remove malware.

 Having experts clean the malware infection from your website is an excellent option if you don't have the time and expertise to do it yourself.
 Our security partners at SiteLock can help you remove malware on your site and provide solutions to prevent future infections proactively.

 - Restore your site

 You can restore your website using a backup made before your site became infected with malware.
-If you do not have a backup, HostGator can provide you with one for a fee.
-You must use a backup made before the site is infected to remove the malicious code altogether.
-If not, your restored site will remain infected.
-Be aware that you will lose any changes made to your site after creating the backup you use.
+Using an infected backup will not resolve the issue.
+If the backup still contains the malicious code, the restored site will remain infected.
+Based on when the backup was created, changes made after that backup date will need to be recreated on your site.
 Even after restoration, your site will likely have the same vulnerabilities that allowed it to be compromised in the first place.
-For this reason, it is important to take additional proactive measures with your website security.
+For this reason, it is important to take additional proactive measures for your website security.

 - Create a new site

 If your site cannot be restored or repaired, a final option is to create a new website.

 Preventing website attacks is always easier and cheaper than repairing a site that has been infected with malware.
 HostGator recommends you choose a website security plan from our partners at SiteLock.
 Check out the discounts available to HostGator customers: SiteLock Special Offer.

 When a site is compromised by malware, we recommend using a professional service to guarantee resolution and prevent future infection.
 If you cannot hire a professional, you can attempt to fix your website yourself.
 To do this, you need to identify and remove recently added or modified files or directories.